 April 2, 2019, marks the five (5) year anniversary of my sister’s death.
 She was 63 years old when she passed away.

-I remember getting the call from my niece.
+I remember getting a call from my niece.
 When I picked up the phone she was crying hysterically saying, “Mom’s dead.”

 To say that the news was shocking is an understatement.